What Is a Learning Community?

-A learning community is when two (or more) course sections in the same semester are linked together and the same students enroll in both course sections.
-Professors work together to coordinate assignments, content, and improve crossover learning between the courses.
-Classes are typically back-to-back, or at the same time on alternating days.
+A learning community is formed when two course sections in the same semester are strategically linked together and the same students enroll in both course sections.
+Professors work together to coordinate assignments and content, and to improve crossover learning between the courses.

-Say you’re learning how to structure a research paper in your English composition class.
+For example, say you are learning how to structure a research paper in your English composition class.
 Now say you have a paper due in Western Civilization on the development of the European government.
-Wouldn’t it be convenient to write one paper and get credit for both classes?
-Well, that’s the concept of a Learning Community – to coordinate what you’re learning in one class and apply it to another.
-What a practical way to learn and complete your class requirements.
+Wouldn’t it be convenient to write one paper and get credit for it in both classes?
+Well, that’s the concept of a learning community – to coordinate what you are learning in one class and apply it to another.
+What a practical way to learn and complete your program requirements.

 Why Should I Take a Learning Community?

 Convenient scheduling—The linked courses are typically scheduled back-to-back.

 - Shared assignments and topics—Professors work to integrate assignments and build a common theme.

 - Support system—The community structure makes it easier to meet peers, make friends, and get assistance from professors.

 - And that’s not all—A learning community can help you meet your program requirements at no additional cost!